pmcb55/artifact-generator/README.md

 # Artifact Generator

-This tool automatically generates deployable artifacts for various programming languages (e.g., npm Node.js modules for JavaScript or TypeScript, JARs for Java, assemblies for C#, etc.).
-These artifacts contain source-code files defining programming-language constants for the terms (e.g., the Classes, Properties, and Constants) found in RDF vocabularies (such as Schema.org, FOAF, Activity Streams, Solid vocabularies, or your own custom vocabularies).
+Generates source-code to greatly ease the use the terms defined in shared RDF vocabularies, by providing a constant for each term.

+Each constant not only provides that term's IRI, but also provides accesors for all the term's metadata too (e.g., it's labels and comments (potentially in many languages), 'see also' and 'is defined by' references, etc.).

+Code generated from mutiple vocabularies can easily be bundled and deployed as a single artifact in any programming language (e.g., npm Node.js modules for JavaScript or TypeScript, JARs for Java, assemblies for C#, etc.), which can then be be imported by developers directly into their projects.

 ## Quick start demo